-The Legislative Assembly is known as lower House or popular House.
+The Legislative Assembly is known as the lower House or popular House.

-The Legislative Council is known as upper House.
+The Legislative Council is known as the upper House.

 Just as Lok Sabha has been made powerful at the Union level, the Legislative Assembly has been made a powerful body in the States.

 There is a Legislative Assembly (Vidhan Sabha) in every State.

 The members of Vidhan Sabha are directly elected by people on the basis of universal adult franchise.